Banestorm for GURPS 4e, by Phil Masters and Jonathan Woodward

 The Elder Folk seem to have ceded Yrth awfully easily – and quickly – once the humans arrived.
 Why?
 Was there more propelling man’s rapid expansion than simple human aggressiveness?
 Maybe the Dark Elves surveyed the disastrous results of their spell, and concocted a hasty Plan B: secretly support and steer combative mankind into war against the Orcs – until the Orcs are gone and man is no longer needed…

 As noted in the book, there are great stories to be told about the chaotic world following the first Banestorm.
 I wonder whether some newcomers simply refused to believe that they’d left Earth, no matter how odd the surroundings.
-It would have been easy to conclude that one had been swept away to an unknown land, and only needed to find the right land or sea route home.
-The early years’ greatest sages and explorers may have been wanderers driven by the conviction that Rome or Gaul was just a couple mountain ranges away.
+It would have been easy to conclude that one had been swept away to some terra incognita, and only needed to find the right land or sea route home.
+The early years’ greatest sages and explorers may have been wanderers driven by the conviction that Rome or Gaul was just a mountain range away.
 And a millenium later, maybe a few oddballs still carry on their belief…

 Yrth inspires a lot of ideas like those – it’s a rich and complex place.
 Already I’m thinking of additions I’d like to make.
 Maybe gather up Banestorm‘s several Greek-flavored monsters and races, and plop them onto remote islands for Odyssey-inspired adventure.
 And I still want space for my looming Mongol threat, somewhere uncomfortably close to Megalos.
 Let’s see, where can I stretch the map a bit to make room…